xixogo5105/uiptv/XTREME_IMPORT_GUIDE.md

 2. Go to "Parse Multiple Accounts" (usually in the UI menu)
 3. Select "Xtreme" as the account type
 4. Paste your accounts in the text field
+5. Optional: keep **"Start verification after parsing"** enabled to run post-import checks
-5. Click "Save"
+6. Click "Save"
-6. All accounts will be imported with unique names
+7. All accounts will be imported with unique names

 ## Notes